Digital advances in the construction industry

 Management information and monitoring

 Management can view weekly, monthly and yearly overviews of performance via dashboards.
-This means that decisions can be targeted at reducing the risk of future incidents.
+Meaning, decisions can be targeted at reducing the risk of future incidents.

-There is also a track record of the steps that have been taken, to help demonstrate a company’s commitment and efforts to improve their health and safety record.
+A track record of the steps that have been taken is provided.
+This demonstrates a company’s efforts to improve their health and safety record.

-By reviewing health and safety performance, lessons can be learned and shared through several mediums, such as additional training, toolbox talks, changes to construction methodology, purchase of new equipment, or a review of approved sub-contractors.
+By reviewing health and safety performance, lessons can be learned and shared through several mediums.
+For example, additional training, purchase of new equipment or a review of approved sub-contractors.

 Implementing effective construction incident systems

 The end users of the system must be considered when implementing the systems, as well as those in the management chain.
-Barriers to reporting should be minimised, so employees should be trained and able to submit forms online or offline and capture data from the incident easily (such as pictures from a smart phone or tablet).
+Barriers to reporting should be minimised.
+Further, employees should be trained and able to submit forms online or offline along with easily capturing incident data.

-Effective incident reporting systems also have a focus on near miss reporting and good practices.
-Near misses are useful for looking at close calls where someone has been lucky and putting steps in place to ensure that luck does not play a part in people’s future safety.
+Effective incident reporting systems have a focus on near miss reporting and good practices.
+Near misses are useful for looking at close calls where someone has been lucky.
+With that said, essentially putting steps in place will ensure that luck does not play a part in people’s future safety.

 An example of an incident report that involves pro-active management is good practices.
-Good practices look at what is going well and provide feedback to the teams to improve morale and belief in health and safety, whilst also allowing for these good practices to be distributed to other teams.
+This is looking at what goes well and providing feedback to the teams to improve morale and belief in health and safety.
+Also, allowing for these good practices to be distributed to other teams.

-Kianda is a software platform that allows companies like yours to automate and streamline business processes such as incident reporting via easily built online forms and workflows.
+Kianda is a software platform that allows companies like yours to automate and streamline business processes.
+For example, incident reporting via easily built online forms and workflows.

 Start your free trial today at www.kianda.com